 Thingsboard has a log of the pump being turned on.

-Use-Case: Manually Turn On the Bore Pump with Specified Timer
+Use-Case: Manually Turn On the Bore Pump with Timer

 Brief Description

-When the operator wants to turn the pump on with a specified timer, they enter a timer duration and press the manual pump toggle to on so that a message will be sent to the pump to turn on for the duration of the timer.
+When the operator wants to turn the pump on with a timer, they select either a custom duration they can enter or they elect to use the estimated fill time, and press the manual pump toggle to on so that a message will be sent to the pump to turn on for the duration of the timer.

 Actors